YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/README.md

 The installation should take less than half an hour in total.
 The first run of the software may take some additional time (up to 20 minutes on a laptop) to add the GPU, but this extra time will not occur in later runs.

+**Update**: We mainly tested our code in Tensorflow 1.15.
+We also did some preliminary test on Tensorflow 2.6, but we observed slower processing speed, especially for SUNS online.
+If you want to install SUNS in Tensorflow 2.6, use `environment_suns_tf2.yml` instead of `environment_suns.yml`.

-**Update**: Because the versions of many modules has changed since the code was developped, new users may see some version incompatibility issues.
+Because the versions of many modules has changed since the code was developped, new users may see some version incompatibility issues.
 I have seen such errors caused by h5py (internally) and opencv ([#7](https://github.com/YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/issues/7#issuecomment-1136952261)).
 Therefore, we provided another file `environment_suns_fix_version.yml` to specify the version used in our computer.
 This file can be used instead of `environment_suns.yml`, or as a reference for sovling version compatibility issues.
+For a complete list of the package versions, see `environment_suns_exact.yml`, `environment_suns_exact_tf1.yml`, or `environment_suns_exact_tf2.yml`.
+These files can also be used instead of `environment_suns.yml` to install SUNS, but the package version may be so machine-specific that they may not work in other computers.

 # Demo